YOU are responsible for protecting the resources of YOUR park;

 Do not feed wildlife.

 Feeding wildlife is illegal; it often results in rangers having to destroy the animal.
 Keep food, ice chests and cookgear in a hard-sided vehicle or food storage locker where provided.
-Don't leave food containers unattended.
+Don't leave food containers or packs unattended.